d0rich/th2-docs/content/getting-started/install-demo/_index.md

 # Install demo example

-During this guide you will know how to run th2 in kubernetes cluster and test system with demo example.
+In this guide, you will know how to run th2 in a Kubernetes cluster and test a system as part of our demo example.

-Diagram of the final environment presented below.
+The resulting environment setup is presented on the diagram below.

 ![](images/Demo-cluster-components-full-schema.drawio.png)